 Plan: The Virginia Retirement System (VRS) is administered based on the plan year July 1 to June 30.
-VRS is a defined benefit plan qualified under Section 401(a) of the Internal Revenue Code.
 VRS is governed by the provisions of Title 51.1 of the Code of Virginia and other applicable law.
 Changes to the law can be made only by an act of the General Assembly.